go-fair-us/go-fair-us.github.io/about.md

 feature-img: "assets/img/gofair_background.jpg"
 order: 1
 ---
+<a href="" title=""></a>
 <h3>Background</h3>

-<p>The GO FAIR USA Support and Coordination Office is hosted by the US National Data Services (NDS) at the <a href="https://www.sdsc.edu/" title="San Diego Supercomputer Center (SDSC)">San Diego Supercomputer Center (SDSC)</a>, University of California San Diego.
+<p>The GO FAIR US Support and Coordination Office is hosted by the US National Data Services (NDS) at the <a href="https://www.sdsc.edu/" title="San Diego Supercomputer Center (SDSC)">San Diego Supercomputer Center (SDSC)</a>, University of California San Diego.
 The US NDS was founded by a consortium that included academia, government, infrastructure providers, and non-profit institutions interested in creating and bridging evolving technologies and platforms that support the publication, discovery, and reuse of data.
-GO FAIR USA was established in February 2019 as one of the first GO FAIR national offices, see the [press release](https://www.sdsc.edu/News%20Items/PR20190228_RDS_GOFAIR.html) announcing the office start along with the [declaration](https://drive.google.com/file/d/1DuKGqH6jpqTQ87iaqTjb0Vb50R1USQz3/view).</p>
+GO FAIR US was established in February 2019 as one of the first GO FAIR national offices, see the <a href="https://www.sdsc.edu/News%20Items/PR20190228_RDS_GOFAIR.html" title="GO FAIR US Press Release">press release</a> announcing the office start along with the <a href="https://drive.google.com/file/d/1DuKGqH6jpqTQ87iaqTjb0Vb50R1USQz3/view" title="Go FAIR US Declaration">declaration</a></p>

 <h3>Team</h3>

 <ul>
-<li>[Christine Kirkpatrick](https://www.linkedin.com/in/kirkpatrickchristine/), Division Director, Research Data Services (RDS), SDSC & Executive Director, US National Data Service</li>
+<li><a href="https://www.linkedin.com/in/kirkpatrickchristine/" title="Christine Kirkpatrick">Christine Kirkpatrick</a>, Division Director, Research Data Services (RDS), SDSC & Executive Director, US National Data Service</li>
-<li>[Dr. Melissa Cragin](https://www.linkedin.com/in/melissa-cragin-90365a36/), Chief Strategist of Data Initiatives, RDS, SDSC</li>
+<li><a href="https://www.linkedin.com/in/melissa-cragin-90365a36/" title="Dr. Melissa Cragin">Dr. Melissa Cragin</a>, Chief Strategist of Data Initiatives, RDS, SDSC</li>
-<li>[Juliane Schneider](https://www.linkedin.com/in/juliane-schneider-4a06535), MLIS, Team Lead, eagle-i.
+<li><a href="https://www.linkedin.com/in/juliane-schneider-4a06535" title="Juliane Schneider">Juliane Schneider</a>, MLIS, Team Lead, eagle-i.
 Harvard Catalyst, Clinical and Translational Science Center</li>
-<li>Chris Erdmann https://www.linkedin.com/in/christopher-erdmann-1213a456/, MLIS, Engagement, Support, Training Expert, Renaissance Computing Institute (RENCI) at UNC, NHLBI BioData Catalyst</li>
+<li><a href="https://www.linkedin.com/in/christopher-erdmann-1213a456/" title="hris Erdmann">Chris Erdmann</a>, MLIS, Engagement, Support, Training Expert, Renaissance Computing Institute (RENCI) at UNC, NHLBI BioData Catalyst</li>
-[Ryan Nakashima](https://www.linkedin.com/in/ryannakashima/), Manager of Client Services, RDS, SDSC</li>
+<li><a href="https://www.linkedin.com/in/ryannakashima/" title="Ryan Nakashima">Ryan Nakashima</a>, Manager of Client Services, RDS, SDSC</li>
 </ul>